boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-a-widget.md

     }
     ```

-3. Add the GetSignatureUrl method, and this method would be called from the previous GetEmbedDetails action.
-Follow the next section to get EmbedSecret key from Bold BI application.
+3. Please add the GetSignatureUrl method, and this method should be called from the previous GetEmbedDetails action.
+Refer to the next section to obtain the EmbedSecret key from the Bold BI application.

     ```js
     public string GetSignatureUrl(string queryString)